-Waitaki Power Trust is one of the 22 trusts affiliated to Energy Trusts of New Zealand (ETNZ).
+Waitaki Power Trust is affiliated to Energy Trusts of New Zealand (ETNZ).
 Access to ETNZ, its annual conference and its advocacy function, ensures that Trustees are kept fully informed on national issues affecting the electricity supply market which enables Trustees as shareholders of Network Waitaki Limited to be much wiser about the legislative and regulatory environment under which Network Waitaki Limited is required to operate.

-ETNZ also provides Trustees of energy trusts with a trustee manual relating primarily to the role and responsibilities of Trustees under the Trustee Act 1956, the Trust Deeds and the proposed draft Trust Act which has had its first reading by parliament, information which is elaborated on at ETNZ conferences enabling Trustees to be well informed.
+ETNZ also provides Trustees of energy trusts with a trustee manual relating primarily to the role and responsibilities of Trustees under the Trust Act 2019 and the Trust Deeds, information which is elaborated on at ETNZ conferences enabling Trustees to be well informed.